 Before arriving, I would inquire if they had a good knife.

 The reply would always be, “Yes, of course, we have plenty of good knives.”

 Inevitably, when I entered their kitchens and viewed the countertops filled with mounds of colorful produce that needed to be chopped, sliced, and diced, I asked the infamous question once again, “Do you have a good knife?”
 At that point I would be handed a large dull butter knife masquerading as a chef’s knife.

 Attempting to cut through a thick winter squash with a dull knife can quickly become hard labor.

 It’s no wonder people don’t want to get into the kitchen and cook!

 The one tool above all others I highly recommend purchasing is a professional chef’s knife or Santoku knife (Japanese version similar to a French chef’s knife, but without a pointed tip).
-This purchase will make your efforts in the kitchen feel like a smooth breeze instead of a harrowing hurricane!
-A good quality professional knife could greatly enhance your culinary experience and gustatory growth.
+Purchasing a good quality professional knife will greatly enhance your culinary experience and gustatory growth.
 I promise.

 At the kitchen supply store, the professional knives are usually locked up inside glass cases.
 Ask the clerk for three or four professional chef knives of varying sizes (some have longer/larger blades than others), preferably carbon steel with a full tang.